Supported by

 Judith Walls:

 A good guide is provided by the concept of planetary carrying capacity limits.
 It looks at nine ecological dimensions important to the Earth, where overstepping defined limits could have serious consequences for humanity.
 I like to explain this with the image of a multi-tiered wedding cake.
 The top tier represents our global economy integrated into a larger social system – the second tier.
-This includes all social SDGs.
+This includes all social SDGs and continuing education.
 All of this is in turn embedded in the third stage – our natural environment.
 We need to address issues such as biodiversity loss, climate change, land use, and pollutants in water.
 If we don’t, nature can’t recover fast enough, and we create what’s called a positive feedback loop: we make the situation worse by not addressing the root cause of the problem.
 My rule of thumb is that no matter what companies focus on, the natural environment cannot be ignored.

 Business Sustainability Today: